codepath/android_guides/Creating-and-Using-Fragments.md

 - `onAttach()` is called when a fragment is connected to an activity.
 - `onCreate()` is called to do initial creation of the fragment.
 - `onCreateView()` is called by Android once the Fragment should inflate a view.
+- `onViewCreated()` is called after `onCreateView()` and ensures that the fragment's root view is `non-null`.
+Any view setup should happen here.
+E.g., view lookups, attaching listeners.
 - `onActivityCreated()` is called when host activity has completed its `onCreate()` method.
 - `onStart()` is called once the fragment gets visible.
 - `onResume()` - Allocate “expensive” resources such as registering for location, sensor updates, etc.